groue/GRMustache/README.md

     $ cd GRMustache
     $ git submodule update --init src/vendor/groue/jrswizzle

 Add all files of `src/classes` plus `src/vendor/groue/jrswizzle/JRSwizzle.*` to your project.

+If you project uses ARC, flag the source files with the `-fno-objc-arc` compiler flag ([how to](http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project)).

 In your own sources, avoid importing header files whose name ends with `_private.h`: those are private headers that may change, without notice, in future releases.

-**armv6 architecture**: The last GRMustache static library that embeds the armv6 slice is [GRMustache 5.0.1](https://github.com/groue/GRMustache/tree/v5.0.1).
-You now have to compile GRMustache yourself, or to use [CocoaPods](https://github.com/CocoaPods/CocoaPods).

 ### 2. Start rendering templates